-Software: Performance Improvements in .NET Core 3.0
+Performance improvements in .NET Core 3.0

 One of the key goals for the 3.0 release of .NET Core is performance.
-This post by Stephen Toub goes into exhaustive detail about many of the improvements that have been made.
+This post by Stephen Toub goes into exhaustive detail about many of the improvements that have been made. a

 Over on his bliiki, Martin Fowler has an insightful post on the subject of technical debt, arguing that there are different kinds of debt to be considered.
 While there are undoubtedly different ways to achieve it, I quite like the way he breaks the possibilities down into a useful set of quadrants.